-ACCESSIBILITY: While in Pakistan, individuals with disabilities can find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance.
+While in Pakistan, individuals with disabilities can find accessibility and accommodation difficult.
 The law provides for equality of the rights of persons with disabilities, but the legal provisions are not always implemented in practice.
 Families typically care for most individuals with physical and mental disabilities.

 Access for individuals with physical disabilities to public facilities is very limited in major cities and almost non-existent outside major population centers.

-Adequate basic non-emergency medical care is available in major Pakistani cities but is limited in rural areas.
-Facilities in the cities vary in level and range of services, resources, and cleanliness, and U.S. citizens may find them below U.S. standards; facilities in rural areas are consistently below U.S. standards.
-Medical facilities require prepayment in cash as most do not accept credit cards.
+Basic medical care is available in major Pakistani cities but is limited in rural areas.
+Facilities in cities vary in quality and range of services, and may be below U.S. standards; facilities in rural areas are consistently below U.S. standards.
+Medical facilities require prepayment for services and most do not accept credit cards.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Pakistan, you will encounter road conditions that differ significantly from those in the United States.
-The information below about Pakistan is provided for general reference only and might not be totally accurate in a particular location or circumstance.
+Road Conditions and Safety: While in Pakistan, you will encounter road conditions that differ significantly from those in the United States.
+The information below about Pakistan is provided for general reference only, and it might vary in a particular location or circumstance.

-Traffic in Pakistan moves on the left; the opposite of U.S. traffic.
-In addition to this source of potential confusion, overland travel in Pakistan has a variety of other risks.
-Roads are crowded, drivers are often aggressive and poorly trained, and many vehicles, particularly large trucks and buses, are badly maintained.
-Local drivers are willing to drive head-on in your lane of traffic if they believe it helps them get to their destination more rapidly.
-Donkeys, cattle, horse carts, and even the occasional camel can pose roadside hazards in some areas.
+Traffic Laws: Traffic in Pakistan moves on the left; the opposite of U.S. traffic.
+Roads are crowded, drivers are often aggressive and poorly trained, and many vehicles, particularly large trucks and buses, are badly maintained Local drivers are willing to drive head-on in your lane of traffic if they believe it helps them get to their destination more rapidly.
+Animals, horse carts, bicyclists, and pedestrians can pose roadside hazards in some areas.
 Roads, including most major highways, also suffer from poor maintenance and often have numerous potholes, sharp drop-offs, and barriers that are not sign-posted.
-Drivers should exercise extreme caution when traveling at night by road, since many vehicles do not have working headlights or dimmers, nor are most roads properly illuminated or signed.
-Driving without experienced local drivers or guides is not recommended.
+Drivers should exercise extreme caution when traveling at night by road, since many vehicles do not have working headlights or dimmers, and many roads are not illuminated or signed.
+We recommend against driving without experienced local drivers or guides.

-Avoid all public transportation.
-For security reasons, U.S. Mission personnel are prohibited from using taxis, buses, or trains.
-(See Safety and Security section above.)
+Public Transportation: Avoid all trains, taxis, and other forms of public transportation.
+For security reasons, U.S. Government personnel are prohibited from using all forms of public transportation.
+See the Safety and Security section above.